dxos/dxos/docs/docs/specs/v0/halo-application.md

 - revoke a device access to their identity and spaces (for all applications on that device)
 - revoke an application access to their identity and spaces (for all devices)

+### Contacts:
+- see a list of known contacts
+- remove a known contact
+- add a known contact by pasting an identifier or opening from a QR code
+- send invitations to known contacts
+- accept invitations from known contacts
+- send a simple message to a known contact

-### Networking:
+### Collaboration:
-- discover and inspect the network
 - create / leave spaces
 - invite others to spaces
 - see the spaces the identity is a member of
--
+- leave a space
-### Collaboration:
-- collaborate on a single per-space document together (like a readme or scratchpad)
+- collaborate on a single per-space rich text document together (like a readme or scratchpad)
-- send simple messages to each other after joining a space